San Giorgio Maggiore

 As well as the paintings by this great artist (The Last Supper, the Entombment of Christ and The Fall of Manna), the Basilica also features a painting by Sebastiano Ricci, “Madonna enthroned with Saints”, completed in 1708.
 This retable is considered the masterpiece of San Giorgio Maggiore.

-Climbing to the top of the bell tower
+Climbing to the Top of the Bell Tower

 To get a superb view of Venice, we recommend climbing to the top of the Basilica’s Campanile (Campanile di San Giorgio Maggiore).
 It is almost as high as the Campanile di San Marco and you won’t have to worry about climbing the stairs, since you can only access the observation deck by elevator.